genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation-overview.md

         }
 ```

-Where this is defined, it allows for further fined grained of what data, at the row is returned to a specific user.
+Where this is defined, it allows for further fined grained control of what data, at the row level, is returned to a specific user.
 If it is not defined then all data is returned for the enclosing resource, assuming permissionCodes are not restricting.

 - The mapName refers to a specific Permission "entity" defined on the server via the [auth-permission.xml](/platform-reference/authentication-and-authorisation/authorisation#defining-a-permission-rule) file.